How to Stay Safe in a Tornado

 • A weather radio and/or a cell phone are the best ways to get severe weather alerts.
 A good app to use for alerts is AccuWeather (fastest).

 • Have a tornado preparedness kit at the ready.
-It should include: Water & non-perishable food, flashlights, extra cell phone batteries, and a first aid kit.
+It should include: water & non-perishable food, flashlights, extra cell phone batteries, and a first aid kit.

 • Stay weather aware and keep up-to-date with weather forecasts.